Particle filter efficiency under limited communication: Time-uniform stability of -sequential Monte Carlo

-We assume in this section that the state-space model \eqref{eq:HMM} satisfies the following assumption that is standard when studying the stability properties of particle filters (for example, \cite{del2001stability, cerou2008non}). \begin{assumption} There exist constants $\kappa_\kernel>0$ and $\kappa_\potential>0$ such that
+We assume in this section that the potential functions $\{g_t\}_{t \geq 0}$ and latent transition kernels $\{K_t\}_{t \geq 1}$ of the state-space model \eqref{eq.hmm} are uniformly bounded in time; this is standard when studying the stability properties of particle filters \citep{del2001stability, whiteley2016role}.
+In other words, we make the following \cref{assumption_1}. \begin{assumption} There exist constants $\kappa_K > 1$ and $\kappa_g > 1$ such that $\kappa_K^{-1} \leq K_t \leq \kappa_K$ $(t \geq 1)$ and $\kappa_g^{-1} \leq g_t \leq \kappa_g$ $(t \geq 0)$. \end{assumption} The main result of this section is that under \cref{assumption_1} and as soon as the absolute spectral gap of the matrix $\alpha$ is large enough, the discrepancy between the particle approximation $\pihat_t^N$ and its limiting value $\pi_t$ can be uniformly bounded in time: